Two top Florida divorce professionals discuss collaborative divorce from the perspective of a family lawyer and a certified public accountant.

 In Florida, for the most part, everyone follows a single facilitator or mental health professional model.

 How does the collaborative process work from the perspective of a financial professional?

-Harriett Fox: The collaborative process works really well from the financial standpoint.
-From the beginning, the whole team is working toward a goal of providing the best financial plan for the family: the soon-to-be ex-wife, the soon-to-be ex-husband, and the children.
-Oftentimes in a litigated situation, the earner has been told that they will never have to pay alimony or support, the non-earner has been told they will be on permanent alimony for the rest of their lives, and I have to comes in and throw reality at both situations.
+Harriett Fox: The collaborative process works really well from a financial standpoint.
+From the beginning, the whole team is working toward the goal of providing the best financial plan for the family: the soon-to-be ex-wife, the soon-to-be ex-husband, and the children.
+Oftentimes in a litigated situation, the earner has been told that they will never have to pay alimony or support, the non-earner has been told they will be on permanent alimony for the rest of their lives, and I have to come in and throw reality at both situations.

 In a collaborative situation, everyone knows that we’re working towards the best outcome for the family, particularly in dividing the assets.
 In an inequitable distribution in a litigated situation, there isn’t much flexibility.
 However, a 50/50 division may not be the best situation; it may have to be split 60/40.
 In a collaborative divorce, we have a more creative ability to come up with a solution that will work.

 Also, we’re not facing documents.
 In litigation, we spend a lot of time and money trying to complete the discovery and their part of the agreement, but in the collaborative model, the documents are forthcoming.
 There aren’t accusations of hidden assets or trying to chase things that may or may not exist.

 From a family lawyer’s perspective, what is the difference between litigation and the collaborative process?

 Merlin: The collaborative process involves professionalism at a higher level.
 Instead of attorneys battling against each other, oftentimes acting inappropriately, they work together towards the common goal of helping the parties resolve their own case.
 We don’t have to go to court, schedule hearings, or wait for a ruling.